MchBr02/sensor-data-analyzer/README.md

 1. Copy the provided `README.md` content into the `README.md` file in your project root.
 2. Update the repository URL and Docker Hub username as needed.

-Let me know if you need any more improvements or additions!
+Let me know if you would like any more customizations or additional sections!